Let’s talk about anxiety. It’s irrational. It’s toxic. It can take hold of your thoughts. It can make you feel helpless.

 It doesn’t want you to be in that moment.
 What it is trying to do for you, isn’t negative.
 It isn’t detrimental.
 On the very basis that it is a survival instinct, then isn’t it protecting you?
 This was the biggest turning point of my own anxiety.
 Every time I felt anxiety come on, I reminded myself that it was my body trying to protect me from a situation it did not want me to endure.

-This was easier for me to believe and train myself to believe because my body had already demonstrated this with it’s extreme sensitivity to chemicals and certain foods.
-It doesn’t seem any different to me that my brain would act in the same way, by instead sending messages to the rest of my body that indicated I was in a toxic situation.
+This became easier for me to believe and train myself to believe because my body had already demonstrated this with it’s extreme sensitivity to chemicals and certain foods.
+It doesn’t seem any different to me that my brain would act in the same way, by sending messages to the rest of my body that indicated I was in a toxic situation.

 I tell myself this anytime I feel anxiety.
 Anytime my scalp starts to tingle because something has triggered a sensitive reaction.
 Anytime I’m angry or frustrated at my body for being so sensitive.
 Anytime I doubt that I’ll ever stop losing hair.
 Anytime I’m feeling weak and tired.
 Anytime I fear that I’ll never feel healthy again.